Symmetric Alcoved Polytopes: Tropical convexity and alcoved polytopes

 \begin{defi} A {\em generalized alcoved polytope of type $t$} is a bounded intersection of root halfspaces of the form

 where $\Psi$ is a subset of a root system $\Phi$ of type $t$ and $c_a \in \R$. \end{defi}

 Thus a generalized alcoved polytope is a bounded subset of $V$ defined as an intersection of root halfspaces.
 Alternatively, we can describe it as a polytope whose set of facet normal vectors is contained in $\Phi$.
-If the right hand side values $c_a$ are all integers, a generalized alcoved polytope we defined is an alcoved polytope from \cite{lapo}.
-Payne \cite{Pa} showed that alcoved polytopes have a Koszul property.
+If the right hand side values $c_a$ are all integers, a generalized alcoved polytope we defined is an alcoved polytope from \cite{lapo1,lapo2}.
 For simplicity we will refer to ``generalized alcoved polytopes'' simply as ``alcoved polytopes''.

 Some examples of alcoved polytopes include associahedra (see \cite{joku} and references therein), cubes, cross polytopes, and the $24$-cell as a degenerate $F_4$ alcoved polytope.